SafiUllahAshfaq/interviews-learning/README.md

 - When you did surprisingly well and what was the reason of your good performance?
 - When you were unable to meet the goals?
 - When you faced a technical challenge and how you resolve it?
+- How do you learn any new thing?

 # Materials